openharmony/arkcompiler_runtime_core/docs/memory-management-SW-requirements.md

-# Introduction
+# 1. INTRODUCTION

 The main components of Panda memory management:
 * Allocators
-* Garbage Collector (GC)
+* GC

-Allocators have two purposes:
+Allocators has two purposes:
 1. Allocations for the application
-1. Allocations for the internal usage by Runtime (Allocations for compiler purposes, for GC internal structures etc)
+1. Allocations for the internal usage by Runtime(Allocations for compiler purposes, for GC internal structures etc)

 Garbage Collector:
-GC automatically recycles memory that will never be used again.
+Garbage collector(GC) automatically recycles memory that it can prove will never be used again.
-GC used to recycle memory allocated as result of application work (objects, compiled code etc).
+GC used to recycle memory allocated as result of application work(objects, compiled code etc).

-# Overall Description
+# 2. OVERALL DESCRIPTION

 ## Allocator

-### Allocator Types
+### Alocator Types
 - Bump pointer allocator
-- Arena Allocator (objects can be deallocated at once (list of arenas, almost at once - O (number of arenas in the list)))
+- Arena Allocator (objects can be deallocated at once(list of arenas, almost at once - O(number of arenas in the list)))
 - Freelist allocator
 - TLAB
 - Run of slots allocator